smscommunity/sms-guide/_game/shines/pinna/episode1.md

 ## Entrance
 {% include yt.html id="YDxrxFj0Jv0" %}
-Entering the park is the same as pinna 1, 3, 7, and 8.
+Entering the park is the same as Pinna 1, 3, 7, and 8.

 #### One Slide
 -Jump Dive as soon as Mario hits the ground.